ashishdaulatabad/audio-eq-visualizer/README.md

 # Audio Eq Visualizer

-Note: Before installing, check on how to build Rust code [here.](./wasm-eq/README.md)
+Note: Before running, check on how to build Rust code [here.](./wasm-eq/README.md)

 To install dependencies: